kulsumansari/Todo-API/README.md

 #### Key Concepts : NodeJS, Express, MVC

 A simple Todo backend server application built using Node.js .
-It allows to make API calls to get all tasks, get task by Id, create task, update task and delete task.It uses File system operations to manipulate JSON dile where all tasks are stored.
+It allows to make API calls to get all tasks, get task by Id, create task, update task and delete task.It uses File system operations to manipulate JSON file where all tasks are stored.

 #### Server Url : https://todolist-backend-server.herokuapp.com/